 Time and the length of the sessions:

-In order to keep the session within 2 to 3 hours in length, I do a time check at 90 minutes into the session.
-During the whole of the session I continue to act as if I have all the time in the world.
+In order to keep the session within 2.5 to 3 hours in length, I do a time check at 90 minutes into the session.
+During the whole of the session, I continue to act as if I have all the time in the world.
 However, the time check is just a method to let me know where we are at in the process.
 I make sure that during the introduction the first morning that I explain to everyone how I am working with time.

-The net effect this method has had on the process workshops for the most part is to contain the sessions to 2 to 3 hours.
+The net effect this method has had on the WS workshops for the most part is to contain the sessions to 2 to 3 hours.
 About once or twice in each workshop there is someone who requires more than 3 hours to complete a session.

 I used to think that the responsibility for the time rested on the group leader and the assistants.
 I modeled this after individual and family session protocols from private practice.
 I have found that this does not work in the womb surround format.